 The awesome architectural design of the floor-through stairs at advertising agency Saatchi & Saatchi in Los Angeles.

-Central to “Refresh” is the idea that like a Web page in a browser people can be “refreshed” and yet be the same, yet a newer version of the same thing.
+As part of her artwork “Refresh,” Bay Area artist Kristin Sue Lucas had her name legally changed.
+Lucas’ work explores the impact of the Web on identity Central to “Refresh” is the idea that like a Web page in a browser people can be “refreshed” and yet be the same,

 “Skateistan: To Live and Skate in Kabul” is a fascinating short documentary about the nascent skate-boarding scene in the Afghanistan capital.
 Video plus some still images from the film below.

 We were on location in Santa Monica Beach on Saturday doing a day-long commercial shoot when these dudes arrived with a small remote-controlled blimp.
 They spent the whole day flying it around the beach and testing it.
 The aricraft has a camera mounted to it and the pilot on the

 Wheat-paste line drawing of a man’s head on the building hoarding outside the former site of Gus’s Pickles on Orchard St. in the Lower East Side, NYC.
 (The space is being turned into a cigar shop and the artist Mumblefuck is doing work in the space and curating artwork around

 FOA! = “full of awesome!”
 The 2010 costume of George Schnakenberg, a 3D, living replica of Banky’s famous “flower-thrower” stencil street-art piece.
 (Thanks, Richard!)